 The treat bag I clip behind my back is the Doggone Good!
 Trek and Train.
 After years of using, losing, busting, and cussing a variety of treat bags, the Trek and Train has my recommendation.
 It’s not too big, stands up to daily use and frequent cleaning, has just enough room for a few dog waste bags and hand wipes, and is quick and easy to open and close.
 I have yet to break the belt clip and that’s saying something.
 Its only disadvantage is that food will be knocked out of a full bag if you run with your dog.
 The Rapid Rewards bag by the same company is bigger and better at keeping the food in the bag when you break into a run to reward your terrier for heeling at a ho-hum human pace.

 When I make food bits for training, I work with about ten pounds of meat at a time.
 That’s a lot of time spent dicing, so I wait for my favorite radio programs before I start cutting.
-Purely out of concern for my welfare, six dogs take turns checking on me in my office, making sure I save enough energy to complete my very important task.
+Purely out of concern for my welfare, six dogs take turns checking on me in my office while the cooked steak cools in the kitchen, making sure I save enough energy to complete my very important task.
 They are even willing to help me clean up the leftovers when I am finished.
 My dogs are so conscientious.